Brighten Up Your Home with a Burst of Color July 25, 2018

 A client called me to help her choose the paint colors for her sweet new townhouse.
 The house had a lot of angled walls and ceilings.
 The previous owners got creative with painting the walls different colors, but instead of enhancing the beauty of the space, the colors accentuated the awkwardness of the angles.

 The yellow that was meant to brighten up the dark space felt creepy.
 The bold accent wall made a dark room even darker.
-We worked together to find colors that would enhance her space and calm things down.
+As part of her Feng Shui consultation we worked together to find colors that would enhance her space and calm things down.

 Her intuition told her that investing in paint would make a huge difference in her new place.
 It did!